PaulSebi/snerr/README.md

     }
 }
 ```
-With **snerr**, the developer feeds in the configurations as an array representing the nested levels of the code
+Dev feeds in the config as an array representing the nested levels of the code

 ```javascript
 {